 In the construction management breadth, cost and schedule analysis will both be completed for the existing and new addition.
 The cost analysis will provide a basis for investigating the economic feasibility of a wood-framed addition compared to the costs of the existing steel addition.
-The focus of the cost analysis will be specifically on the existing and new additions themselves, but will take into account any significant changes to foundations, renovations, and general conditions costs due to scheduling differences resulting from the shift from steel to wood for the primary structural material.
-The schedule analysis will help determine scheduling differences between the methods in order to identify any significant changes in schedule.
-The goal of the cost and schedule analysis in this breadth is to determine in general if a wood design alternative is feasibly competitive with an equivalent mid-rise steel addition.
+The schedule analysis will help determine scheduling differences between the methods in order to identify any major differences in schedule and how wood construction could be used in the construction of taller buildings.